 What is an Interspecies Council?

-The ‘Interspecies Council’ is a methodology developed in 2021 to integrate more-than-human perspectives into decision-making and policy-making.
+The ‘Interspecies Council’ is a methodology developed to introduce more-than-human ontologies and perspectives into decision-making and policy-making.
+It is a transformative group practice which can be used in organisational, community and government settings.

-It is part of a growing field known as ‘more-than-human governance,’ which has emerged in response to human-centric decision-making approaches that contribute to ecosystem degradation and environmental pollution.
+The Interspecies Council is part of a field Moral Imaginations is helping grow, referred to by some as ‘more-than-human governance,’ or ‘nature-centric governance’, which has emerged in response to human-centric decision-making approaches that contribute to ecosystem degradation and environmental pollution.
 This approach seeks to address these issues by broadening the scope of governance to include the perspectives of non-human entities and the natural world.

-This methodology is part of the lineage of ‘The Work That Reconnects’ of the American Buddhist scholar and environmental activist Joanna Macy, in particular her exercise ‘The Council of All Beings’ and it was developed with her support, guidance and blessing.
+This methodology was inspired by Phoebe’s time learning from and studying with the American Buddhist scholar and environmental activist Joanna Macy in the lineage of ‘The Work That Reconnects’, in particular her exercise ‘The Council of All Beings’ and it was developed with her support, guidance and blessing.
 It takes roots both in the deep ecology movement and in ways of knowing and being in relationship that have been stewarded by indigenous traditions since time immemorial.

 The Value of Integrating More-Than-Human Voices into Governance